fu9ar/sql-ecology/01-sql-basic-queries.md

 > ### Challenge
 >
 > Let's try to combine what we've learned so far in a single
 > query.
-Using the surveys table write a query to display the three date fields,
+Using the Demographics table write a query to display
-> species\_id, and weight in kilograms (rounded to two decimal places), for
+> counties and poverty levels nationwide with Populations over 5000,
-> individuals captured in 1999, ordered alphabetically by the species\_id.
+> Population Density over 500, sorted by the percentage of Black residents.